kubernetes/enhancements/keps/sig-node/3960-pod-lifecycle-sleep-action/README.md

 The feature can be disabled in Alpha and Beta versions by restarting kube-apiserver with the feature-gate off.
 In terms of Stable versions, users can choose to opt-out by not setting the sleep field.

+In this case, the created pods's sleepAction will not take effect, and the new pod with sleepAction is not allowed to create.

 ###### What happens if we reenable the feature if it was previously rolled back?

 New pods with sleep action in prestop hook can be created.
+Created pods will execute the sleep hook before terminating.

 ###### Are there any tests for feature enablement/disablement?